dojeon-ai/STRAP/README.md

 ### Train model

-If you want to train the model from your own, use the `main.py` script
+If you want to train the model on your own, use the `main.py` script

 ```
 python main.py